 The process of quality assurance and development is rooted in the university through appropriate governance and is considered an important management task.
 The University of Basel outlined the basic concepts behind its quality culture and its quality assurance/quality development system and set out the goals and measures for its ongoing development in its Quality Strategy 2020.
 The Senate’s Quality Committee oversees and promotes quality assurance/quality development at the university and supports dialog and decision-making on matters relating to quality.

 The University of Basel’s quality assurance/quality development system centers around the key areas of research and teaching, alongside the related areas of doctoral studies and the promotion of early career researchers.
 In addition, there are also numerous quality assurance/quality development processes that form part of the university’s other areas of activity, including innovation, continuing education, services and the university’s internal support activities.
 Our staff and resources form an integral part of our quality assurance/quality development system, as do the overarching topics of diversity, sustainability, cooperation and outreach.

-Within the President’s Office, quality falls within the direct remit of the President.
-Within the General Secretariat of the President’s Office, the Quality Development team coordinates quality assurance/quality development processes, supports the central services and faculties in the ongoing development of their processes and steers the institutional accreditation procedure on the part of the university.
+Within the university, quality falls within the direct remit of the President.
+Within the General Secretariat of the President’s Office, the Quality Development team coordinates quality assurance/quality development processes and supports the central services and faculties in the ongoing development of their processes and in promoting the quality culture.